 Pedestrian Crossing Accidents: Who is to Blame?

 Determining fault for a pedestrian crossing accident isn’t always easy.
 Although pedestrians should generally be given the right of way by motorists, pedestrians also have a responsibility to look out for their own safety.
 This means they should never assume that a driver sees them.
 It also means that pedestrians should take measures to make themselves visible when crossing.

-Contact Warnett Hallen Today: Vancouver Personal Injury Lawyers
+Contact Warnett Hallen LLP Today: Vancouver Personal Injury Lawyers

 If you or your loved one has been involved in a pedestrian crossing accident and you believe the incident to be the fault of another party, the best thing you can do is to retain legal representation.
 Our personal injury lawyers at Warnett Hallen LLP are here to help; contact us today to schedule your free consultation and case evaluation.